timschneeb/GalaxyBudsClient/README.md

 * Equalizer: unlock 'Optimize for Dolby' feature
 * Touchpad: Combine Volume Up/Down with other options<sup>[1]</sup>

-> <sup>[1]</sup> Note that the Wearable app will automatically reset this feature when attempting to switch Touchpad options in their app
+> <sup>[1]</sup> Note that the Wearable app will automatically reset this feature when attempting to switch Touchpad options on the phone

 ## Installation